 The Promus Human Resources Committee has also determined that the Promus Stock Option Plan should have an additional reserve of shares available for the issuance of stock options or stock appreciation rights, so that Promus's policy of providing equity incentives, in the form of stock options to executive officers and key employees can continue for the remaining years of the Harrah's Entertainment Stock Option Plan.
 Accordingly, the Promus Human Resources Committee has approved a proposed amendment to the Promus Stock Option Plan for stockholder approval authorizing an increase in the number of shares covered by the plan.
-The proposed amendment provides that the total authorized shares that may be issued under the Promus Stock Option Plan for stock options or stock appreciation rights is increased by 2,250,000 shares.
-If this amendment is approved by the stockholders, the reserve of shares that will be available for the issuance of new options will be a total of approximately 3,988,648 shares (representing approximately 4% of the outstanding shares of Common Stock).
+The proposed amendment provides that the total authorized shares that may be issued under the Promus Stock Option Plan for stock options or stock appreciation rights is increased by 4,500,000 shares.
+If this amendment is approved by the stockholders, the reserve of shares that will be available for the issuance of new options, after utilization of options and cancellation of options in connection with adjustments related to the Distribution, will be a total of approximately 5,550,000 shares (representing approximately 5% of the outstanding shares of Common Stock).
 All of these options will be available for grants to executive officers as well as other key employees.

 It is not presently determinable who will receive these options or stock appreciation rights since stock option and stock appreciation rights awards are granted by the Promus Human Resources Committee in its discretion from time to time including grants to executive officers as well as other key employees.
 It is not currently expected that any of the additionally authorized options will be granted prior to 1996.
-However, it is anticipated that most or all of the authorized options will be granted prior to expiration of the Promus Stock Option Plan in November, 1999.
-See "Election of Promus Directors--Report of the Compensation Committee" for a discussion of the factors that the Promus Human Resources Committee may consider in determining the grant of stock options to executive officers.
+However, it is anticipated that most or all of the authorized options will be granted prior to expiration of the Promus Stock Option Plan in November 1999.
+See "Election of Promus Directors-- Report of the Compensation Committee" for a discussion of the factors that the Promus Human Resources Committee may consider in determining the grant of stock options to executive officers.